deteux/vue-apollo-django/README.md

 # vue-apollo-django

-## This portfolio web app uses Django, Vue.js, Tailwindcss, and GraphQL
+## A barebones portfolio web app which uses Django, Vue.js, Tailwindcss, and GraphQL.

 ## In the root folder where `manage.py` exists: